How to Grow Butterfly Flowers

 How to Grow Butterfly Flower Plants

-The low-maintenance Butterfly Flower plant likes full to partial sun.
-They prefer sandy, well-drained soil.
+These plants prefer rich and loose, well-drained soil.
 These plants are drought tolerant.
 They do not like heavy, clay soils that retain a lot of moisture.
-Water them only in the driest conditions.

 Plants set out this year, will bloom the following year.
+Place them in a location where they can grow undisturbed for many years.

 Adding a general-purpose fertilizer once or twice during the season will help to promote maximum growth and bloom.
 We recommend one fertilizer feeding a couple of weeks before blooming.
 The pre-bloom feeding should be high in phosphorous.